jasonpan666/Around_v2/README.md

 # Around_v2
-Cloud and geo-index based social network <br />
+Cloud and Geo-index Based Social Network <br />

 •Built a geo-based social network using React where users can post images and videos with comments and locations on map <br />
 •Implemented basic token based registration/login/logout flow with React Router v4 and server-side user authentication with JWT <br />